tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ### 2.1.1 Quality Assurance (non-normative)

-The Fitness for use Framework (Veiga 2016, Veiga et al., 2017) provides a formal means for filtering records for [Quality Assurance](../../bdqffdq/index.md#3447-quality-assurance-normative) (involving only Measures), but informally, data may be thought as being fit for some use if all `Validation` Tests comprising that `Use Case` have a `Response.result`="COMPLIANT", and all non-numeric `Measure` Tests comprising that `Use Case` have a `Response.result`="COMPLETE".
+The Fitness for Use Framework (Veiga 2016, Veiga et al., 2017) provides a formal means for filtering records for [Quality Assurance](../../bdqffdq/index.md#3447-quality-assurance-normative) (involving only Measures), but informally, data may be thought of as being fit for some use if all `Validation` Tests comprising that `Use Case` have a `Response.result`="COMPLIANT", and all non-numeric `Measure` Tests comprising that `Use Case` have a `Response.result`="COMPLETE".
 The BDQ Tests include a set of `Multi Record` `Measures` whose purpose is to enable formal filtering (Quality Assurance) and reporting (for Quality Control) under the [Fitness for Use Framework Ontology](../../bdqffdq/index.md).

 ### 2.1.2 Quality Control (non-normative)